 |Some recent policy contributions

 Since Liechtenstein does not have a national central bank, the Financial Market Authority (FMA) is legally responsible to contribute to the stability of the financial system in accordance with the Financial Market Supervision Act.
-In this context, the FMA has published a Financial Stability Report for the first time in 2018.
+In this context, the FMA has published annual Financial Stability Reports since 2018.

 Work on the global trade slowdown

 'Understanding the weakness in global trade: What is the new normal?', 2016,